imfl/beautiful-jekyll/investment-strategies/index.md

 ![decisions](decisions.png)

-*A summary of buy-or-sell recommendations that investment theory gives for a sector given the stage it is in a business cycle.*
+*A summary of buy-or-sell recommendations that investment theory gives for a sector given the stage it is in a business cycle.
+Green for buy, red for sell.*

 Techniques we have applied include: